day-cohort-70/Cabinet-Quill/README.md

 ```
 </details>

-This project uses [Radix](https://www.radix-ui.com/themes/docs/overview/getting-started) for styling.
+This project is set up to use [Radix](https://www.radix-ui.com/themes/docs/overview/getting-started) for styling.
 Check out the docs to learn more!

 ### [✏️ Instructor Guide](./InstructorGuide.md)